jmuehlig/perf-cpp/docs/counters.md

 This library includes a Python script (`script/create_perf_list.py`) designed to streamline the extraction of hardware counter values, producing an output similar to the `perf list` command.

 #### Executing
-To execute the script, use the following Make command:
+To execute the script, use the following Make commands:

+    cmake .
     make perf-list

 This command generates a CSV file named `perf-list.csv`.